izumi-002/IZUMI-MD/README.md

 ##
 - *Anita-V4 is not made by WhatsApp Inc. Sometimes or misusing the bot might ban your WhatsApp account!*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Anita-V4 at your own risk by keeping this warning in mind.*
+- *Use IZUMI ASAEMONE at your own risk by keeping this warning in mind.*

   #### `TOTAL PROFILE VIEWS 🧚```
 ![Visitor Count](https://profile-counter.glitch.me/DavidCyrilTech/count.svg)